 - What is the overall condition of your system?
 If your system is in solid condition, it could be wiser to simply repair it.
 But if your system breaks down often, you should consider replacing it.
 Consider the 50% Rule.

 - The 50% Rule- If the cost of repair vs. replacement of your system is less than half of its value and you haven’t been suffering the financial burden of frequent service calls to keep your system up and running, repair may be easier on your checkbook.
 Ask your technician to calculate the efficiency and energy usage of your system to help make a determination.

 How Do I Reset My Breaker When It Has Tripped?

+This is an HVAC FAQ we here all the time.
 First, disconnect any additional devices that may have caused the breaker to overload and trip.
 Breakers are mechanical devices and must be turned all the way off before turning back on.

 Remember this is a mechanical device, so this may require several attempts.
 If this fails to reset the breaker, or the breaker feels “Sloppy” when resetting, there may be a more serious problem.
 Call a licensed electrician.

 There are a few obvious signals that let you know when it’s time to upgrade your heating system.
 Frequent repairs, recent spikes in utility bills, and inconsistent temperatures in the home are a few warning signs that it’s time for a new heater.

 But if you’ve had the same heating system for twenty years or more, it would be a good idea to talk to an HVAC contractor about having it inspected to determine if it’s time for a heater replacement.

 Even if your old heater has worked without problems for years, a professional heating technician is trained to detect any possible operation or safety issues that are a direct indication that the system needs to be replaced.